WildEyeConservation/TrapTagger/README.md

 - Give the subnet a useful name
 - Save the name and ID of the subnet for later
 - Choose another subnet from the list as your private subnet
 - Give the subnet a useful name
 - Save the name and ID of the subnet for later
+- Choose another subnet from the list as your lambda subnet
+- Give the subnet a useful name
+- Save the name and ID of the subnet for later